Choose me to write your book proposal or develop your manuscript, and here’s what you get.

 Every client and their book is unique, so contact me to find out more about packages and pricing.

-I live and work not far from San Francisco.
-In fact, I consider myself a Bay Area local.
+I live and work in the San Francisco Bay Area.
 If you're in the area, give me a shout and let's meet for coffee.

 If we can’t swing a face-to-face meeting, just shoot me an email about your project, or click on the link to message me now.
 Really, what do you have to lose?